 Combat Basics

-How to think about range, martial art roles, injuries, and why fights feel confusing at first.
+Learn Scroll of Taiwu combat basics: range, martial art roles, movement, injuries, recovery, guard, and why early fights feel confusing for new players.

 Combat is a range problem